 Updates to resource summary table in TS-0001 due to the introduction of those three semantic reasoning related resources (Change #3)

 Note that, all the changes introduced in this contribution are directly from TR-0033 without any new technical-related additions/deletions/modifications, except for necessary editorial/format changes.

+R01:

+Did some more editorial changes

+Deleted “creator” attribute from several tables as suggested by Dale.

 -----------------------Start of change 1-------------------------------------------

+9.6.X Resource Type ruleRepository

+A <ruleRepository> resource is a child resource of the <CSEBase> resource.
+The <ruleRepository> resource may have one or multiple <reasoningRules> child resources to represent different sets of reasoning rules in the oneM2M system.
+A reasoning initiator can create <reasoningJobInstance> child resources of a <ruleRepository> resource to initiate desired reasoning operations.

+The <ruleRepository> resource shall contain the child resources specified in Table 9.6.X-1 and the attributes specified in Table 9.6.X-2.

+Table 9.6.X-1: Child resources of <ruleRepository> resource